Chapter 13:

 “Sorry, duty calls!”
 Before leaving, he stopped and delivered his final offer.
 “One last pitch!”
 He said, approaching Katie again. “…Your name will mean something.”
 Words that struck a chord with Katie right away.
 “When this is all said and done, our names are going to go down in history.
 We’ll have changed the world…or at least that’s what I’m told!
 Here, pretty lady, take this!”
 Handing a card to Katie, she noted the man’s coarse left hand was missing its little finger.
 “You know what, call me Baxter.
 We’ll talk more again, have a nice day!”
 The man turned to leave and bid her farewell.

-His colossal frame disappearing down the city streets among the growing crowds, Katie could just watch from the door as the mysterious man left her with more questions than answers.
+His colossal body disappeared down the city streets among the growing crowds.
+Katie could just watch from the door as the mysterious man left her with more questions than answers.
 In her hand, however, was the card with his phone number.
 Emblazoned on the other side was ‘bringing the future forward’ and a hand lifting a head encircled by a halo.

 Part 6

 The bell rang at Landon High School, signaling a respite for its weary students, though not Vergil or Harper.
 Both teens silently watched the clock tick by, as they were subjected to lunch detention for ditching earlier classes.
 The detention monitor's snoring rattled the windows, as he was fully prepared to sleep his way through the break.
-Harper snuck his phone under his desk, trying to escape immense boredom.
+Harper snuck his phone in under the desk to escape immense boredom.
 [Can I ask you something?]
 Vergil messaged.
 [It’s about your dad.]

 (Seriously?!)
-Harper cut a glare over toward the opposite side of the classroom!
-(I thought I rooted out those thoughts!
-Let me scan him again…) From behind, Harper probed Vergil’s mind.
-Suddenly, a whizzing, like air escaping a slowly leaking balloon rang in his ears, and a small stream of blood rolled down his nose.
+Harper glared at the back of his friend!
+(What the fuck is going on in his head?!
+I’m going root out those thoughts right now!)
+From the back of the classroom, Harper began probing Vergil’s mind.
+A whizzing, like air slowly leaking from a balloon rang in his ears, and a small trickle of blood rolled down his lip.
 (Ow, ow!
 Fuck… hang on.
 What…am I seeing, hearing, feeling…?)
 On Harper’s end, he was seeing things deeper than ever before!

 Nostalgic feelings of Vergil sitting with his mother on a drive out of the city were vivid, more so than Harper’s own memories.
 A warm hug from his father when he rounded home base in little league, looking up at his mother cheering from the stands; lucid enough, Harper reached out his hand as Vergil did then…

 “Ugh!”
 Vergil grunted in pain!
 “My head…!”
-On his end, the invasive combing through his memories and thoughts was akin to a worm burrowing through his brain!
-Harper halted rooting through Vergil’s mind just as the teacher reawakened.
+The invasive combing through his memories and thoughts was akin to a worm burrowing into his brain!
+Harper halted rooting around in Vergil’s mind just as the teacher reawakened.

 “Trask, quiet!
 Don’t make any trouble.”
-In a slightly stained dress shirt and suspenders, the man sat up from his seat and growled while wiping drool off the corner of his mouth.
+Wiping drool off an already stained dress shirt, the man sat up from his seat and growled.
 “Harper, what happened to you?
 Your nose is bleeding.”

 “Is it?”
 A plausible excuse didn’t immediately appear in the boy’s still hazy mind.

 “Whatever.
 Go to the nurse’s office.
 In fact, both of you get outta’ here!
 I don’t get paid enough to watch you two over my lunch break.
-Just don’t go skipping classes, get me?!”
-The man stood up and opened the door, herding the boys out into the hall.
+Just don’t go skipping classes, get me?”
+The man stood up and opened the door, herding both boys into the hall.
 He slammed the door shut behind them; immediately, snoring resumed in the classroom.

-The teens walked the halls, seeing other students relaxing on the football fields, chilling in the hall, or even smoking just off campus.
-Harper pinched his nose, while Vergil massaged his temples.
+Other students relaxed on the football fields, chilled about the campus, or were smoking just off campus.
+Harper pinched his nose, walking with Vergil, massaging his temples.
 “H-Harper…”

 “Yeah, what is it?”
 Despite asking, Harper knew what the question would be and had a quick answer lined up.